marykamithi/Blackjack-Game/README.md

-# Blackjack-Game built usinj HTML CSS and JavaScript
+# Blackjack-Game built using HTML CSS and JavaScript